Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Introduction

 Model Predictive Control (MPC) is a well-known control strategy that employs a (possibly inaccurate) model of the real system dynamics to produce an input-state sequence over a given finite-horizon such that the resulting predicted state trajectory minimizes a given cost function while explicitly enforcing the input-state constraints imposed on the system trajectories \cite{MPCbook}.
 For computational reasons, simple models are usually preferred in the MPC scheme.
 Hence, the MPC model often does not have the structure required to correctly capture the real system dynamics and stochasticity.
 The idea of using MPC as a function approximator for RL techniques was justified first in~\cite{gros2019data}, where it was shown that the optimal policy of a discounted MDP can be captured by a discounted MPC scheme even if the model is inexact.
-Recently, MPC has been used in different systems to deliver a structured function approximator for MDPs (see e.g., ~\cite{gros2019data,Arash2021ASV,Arash2021Multi,kordabad2021mpc}) and partially observable MDPs~\cite{Hossein2021MHE}.
-This work extends the results of~\cite{gros2019data} to the case of undiscounted MPC.
-More specifically, we show that an undiscounted MPC is able to capture the optimal policy of an MDP with either discounted or undiscounted criteria even if the MPC model is inaccurate.
+Recently, MPC has been used in different systems to deliver a structured function approximator for MDPs (see e.g., ~\cite{gros2019data,Arash2021Multi,kordabad2021mpc}) and partially observable MDPs~\cite{Hossein2021MHE}.
 Stability for discounted MPC schemes is challenging, and for a finite-horizon problem, it is shown in \cite{granzotto2020finite} that even if the provided stage cost, terminal cost and terminal set satisfy the stability requirements, the closed-loop might be unstable for some discount factors.
 Indeed, the discount factor has a critical role in the stability of the closed-loop system under the optimal policy of the discounted cost.
 The conditions for the asymptotic stability for discounted optimal control problems have been recently developed in \cite{zanon2022new} for deterministic systems with the exact model.
 Therefore, an undiscounted MPC scheme is more desirable, where the closed-loop stability analysis is straightforward and well-developed~\cite{MPCbook}.